hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 **[w﻿od-frontend](https://github.com/Workshops-on-Demand/wod-frontend):** Frontend part of the Workshops-on-Demand project.

-* Based on NGINX and NodeJS technologies, it provides the participatants' registration portal to book workshops.
+* Based on NGINX and NodeJS technologies, it provides the participtants' Registration Portal used to enable

+  booking of the workshops.

 **[w﻿od-api-db](https://github.com/Workshops-on-Demand/wod-api-db):** Workshops-on-Demand registration portal application

-* Open API 3.0 based api used to manage the Workshops-on-Demand project. it also provides a Database hosting the different status of participants, workshops, students.
+* Open API 3.0 based api used to manage the Workshops-on-Demand project.
+It also provides a database hosting the different status of participants, workshops, and students.

-**[w﻿od-private](https://github.com/Workshops-on-Demand/wod-private):** Example Private configuration for WoD.
+**[w﻿od-private](https://github.com/Workshops-on-Demand/wod-private):** Example Private configuration for Workshops-on-Demand (WoD).

-* This provide an example for creating your own cutomization layer on top of the public standard wod Backend / wod Notebooks content.
-Do not put any confidential data here as this is a public repository !!
+* This provide an example for creating your own cutomization layer on top of the public standard WoD Backend / wod Notebooks content.
+Do not put any confidential data here as this is a public repository!

-**[w﻿od-backend](https://github.com/Workshops-on-Demand/wod-backend):** Back-end part of our Workshop-on-Demand setup.
+**[w﻿od-backend](https://github.com/Workshops-on-Demand/wod-backend):** Back-end part of our Workshops-on-Demand setup.

 ![](/img/wod-blogserie2repos.png "Workshops-on-Demand repositories")

 It provides:

-* A complete JupyterHub server with extensions on your system, ready to host Workshops-on-Demand that you can find [here ](https://github.com/Workshops-on-Demand/wod-notebooks.git)[](https://github.com/Workshops-on-Demand/wod-notebooks.git)
+* A complete JupyterHub server with some addons (additional Jupyterhub kernels, Ansible galaxies, and PowerShell libraries) on your system, ready to host Workshops-on-Demand that you can find [here](https://developer.hpe.com/hackshack/workshops).[](https://github.com/Workshops-on-Demand/wod-notebooks.git)

 * A postfix server used for the procmail API

 * An Ansible engine to allow automation

 * A fail2ban service

 * An Admin user to manage everything

 * A﻿ set of scripts to handle different tasks such as:
   -Notebooks deployment
   ﻿-Jupyterhub compliancy